Ramoun-Training/git_playground/github_lab_courses/intro_to_gh.md

 1. The next field helps you provide a description of the changes you made.
 Feel free to add a description of what you’ve accomplished so far.
 As a reminder, you have: created a branch, created a file and made a commit, and opened a pull request
 1. Click `Create pull request`

+## Merge

+Merging takes the changes from one branch (in the same repository or from a fork), and applies them into another.
+This often happens as a "pull request" (which can be thought of as a **request to merge**), or via the command line.
+A merge can be done through a pull request via the `GitHub.com` web interface if there are no conflicting changes, or can always be done via the command line (using the `git merge <branch-name>` command).

+### merge conflict

+A difference that occurs between merged branches.
+Merge conflicts happen **when people make different changes to the same line of the same file**, or when one person edits a file and another person deletes the same file.
+The merge conflict must be resolved before you can merge the branches.

+### milestone

+A way to track the progress on groups of issues or pull requests in a repository.

 ## What's Next

 We hope this course helped you feel more comfortable using GitHub.
 Remember: You’re always welcome to repeat course topics if you’d like additional practice.
 If you’re ready to build on your new skills, here are some ideas.